Nobbie248/dolphinXR/Readme.md

 Linux, macOS, and recent Android devices.
 It's licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).

+This fork adds OpenXR support to Dolphin so users can play in VR on supported Windows builds.

 Please read the [FAQ](https://dolphin-emu.org/docs/faq/) before using Dolphin.

 ## System Requirements